-What This One Pan Chicken, Rice, and Green Beans Recipe Is and When It Fits Into Real Life
+What is a One Pan Chicken Rice and Green Beans Recipe and How does it Fit Into Real Life

-Last fall my One Pan recipe videos were viewed over a million times!
-This one pan chicken, rice, and green beans recipe is a simple, dependable dinner made with pantry staples and minimal cleanup.
+This one pan chicken rice and green beans recipe is a simple, dependable dinner made with pantry staples and minimal cleanup.
 I rely on meals like this when our weeknights are full and we need dinner fast, especially on nights when kids have activities back to back and there’s no time for extra dishes.

 Why This One Pan Chicken and Rice Recipe Exists